sharpcystals-github342/TheNodalProject/README.md

 ```

-nodal is buggy as shit rn and i ain't gonna work on it because it literally is unfixable
+nodal is buggy as shit rn and i ain't gonna work on it because it literally is unfixable on my executor